maqiuyujoyce/cloud-foundation-toolkit/config-connector/best-practices/cross-projects/README.md

 ## Dependencies:

-* The namespace is annotated with the project ID of the new project.
+* The namespace is named after the project ID of the new project.
 * The pubsub topic is created in the new namespace, i.e. the corresponding GCP pubsubtopic is created in the new project.

 ## Warning